Relationship between covariance of Wigner functions and transformation noncontextuality: Introduction

+Transformation noncontextuality is defined in the framework of ontological models (also known as hidden variable models) \cite{Harrigan2010}.
+As we will report in the next section, quasiprobability representations and ontological models of a theory are strictly related notions \cite{Spekkens2008}.
+Transformation noncontextuality means that operationally equivalent experimental procedures for performing a transformation must correspond to the same representation in the underlying ontological model \cite{Spekkens2005}.
+It is often justified as an instance of a methodological principle motivated by Leibniz's principle of the identity of indiscernibles \cite{SpekkensLeibniz2019}, and more recently as a requirement of no fine tuning \cite{CataniLeifer2020,Adlam2021}.
+Transformation noncontextuality holds in classical mechanics.
+However, it was proven in \cite{Spekkens2008} that it does not exist a transformation noncontextual ontological model consistent with the statistics of quantum theory.

 Historically, most research on the role of nonclassical features in quantum computation has focused on properties of preparations and measurements \cite{WallmanBartlett,Howard2014, Raussendorf2017}.
 Instead, we here study properties of quantum transformations.
-They have recently been shown to play a crucial role in information processing tasks \cite{Mansfield2018,CataniHenaut2018}, and in encoding nonclassical behaviors of subtheories of quantum mechanics that were previously considered to behave classically, like the single qubit stabilizer theory \cite{Lillystone2018}.
-The latter provides one of the main reasons why considering covariance and transformation noncontextuality as connected: they are both broken by the presence of the Hadamard gate.
-Another result that ignores transformations is due to Spekkens in \cite{Spekkens2008}.
-He showed that contextuality and negativity of quasiprobability representations are equivalent notions of nonclassicality.
-Here we use this result -- that trivially extends to transformations -- for proving theorems \ref{CovarianceTransfNC} and \ref{TheoremTransfNC}.
+They have recently been shown to play a crucial role in information processing tasks \cite{Mansfield2018,CataniHenaut2018}, and in encoding nonclassical behaviors of subtheories of quantum theory that were previously considered to behave classically, like the single qubit stabilizer theory \cite{Lillystone2018}.
+The latter provides one of the main motivations for considering covariance and transformation noncontextuality as connected: they are both broken by the presence of the Hadamard gate.
+Another important result that ignores transformations is due to Spekkens in \cite{Spekkens2008}, where he showed that contextuality and negativity of quasiprobability representations are equivalent notions of nonclassicality.

+In this article we focus on subtheories of quantum theory defined by a set $(\mathcal{S},\mathcal{T},\mathcal{M})$ of states, transformations and measurements, where the transformations map between states (and measurements) within the subtheory.
+Because covariance only applies to unitaries (it would not make sense for other transformations, \textit{e.g.}, those describing irreversible processes), we only consider theories whose set of transformations $\mathcal{T}$ is defined by a group of unitaries, and where the more general channels can be decomposed as convex mixtures of unitaries.

+By using the result in \cite{Spekkens2008}, that trivially extends to transformations, we show that covariance implies transformation noncontextuality (proposition \ref{CovarianceTransfNC}).
+We conjecture that the converse holds with the assumption that the ontological model is the one corresponding to the Wigner representation.
+We provide some concrete arguments to support such claim in conjecture \ref{TransfNCCovariance}.